 PERCENTAGE OF PEOPLE NEWLY DIAGNOSED WITH HIV WHO ACHIEVED VIRAL SUPPRESSION WITHIN ONE YEAR

 How San Francisco is Performing

 San Francisco’s Getting to Zero mission is to achieve zero new HIV infections, zero HIV deaths, and zero HIV stigma by 2020.
 The San Francisco Department of Public Health has been expanding its outreach efforts and activities to get people living with HIV linked to care and retained in care to achieve viral suppression.
-Since 2012, the proportion of individuals who are newly diagnosed and achieve viral suppression within twelve months of their diagnosis has increased from 57% in 2012 to 85% in 2017.
-The median time to achieve viral suppression after HIV diagnosis has improved from six months in 2011 to two months in 2016.
+Since 2012, the proportion of individuals who are newly diagnosed and achieve viral suppression within twelve months of their diagnosis has increased from 57 percent in 2012 to 85 percent in 2017.
+Not only are 85 percent of persons newly diagnosed with HIV achieving viral suppression with twelve months, but half of them achieved viral suppression in less than two months, improved from six months in 2011.
 In November 2018, the Centers for Disease Control and Prevention awarded San Francisco an $8 million grant over the next four years to help eliminate HIV through Project OPT-IN.
 With this grant, the city will work with community-based organizations to increase outreach for the homeless, and provide intensive case management and other support services.

 How Performance is Measured